Barak Valley: Communal Tensions

 Tension began at Hailakandi's Serispore Tea Garden area after an e-rickshaw driver who happened to be a Muslim and his passengers (who were all Hindus) entered into an argument.
 After this confrontation, people from two separate groups gathered at the site and started attacking each other.
 Soon after that, a curfew was imposed.
 As per as A.H Laskar a police of Hailakandi police station, both parties were throwing stones at each other.

 Economy

 Tea is the important economic activity and Barak Valley have also its proportional share of tea garden in comparison to Brahmaputra valley to sustains its economy from time to time.
 There are plenty of oil and natural gas under the surface of Barak valley as well to run the economy as a separate state.
 Various oil refineries are also set up in various locations of Barak valley to meet the required economic demand.
 Jute is an important crop grown in this region.
-The Per Capita Income of Cachar is Rs.
-19,551, for Hailakandi It stands at Rs.
-19,055 and for Karimganj It is Rs.
+The per capita income of Cachar is Rs.
+19,551, for Hailakandi it stands at Rs.
+19,055 and for Karimganj it is Rs.
 20,093 respectively.
-Barak Region as a whole have a Per Capita Income of Rs.
-58,699 which is way eventually less than the rest of the parts of Assam.
+Barak Region as a whole have a per capita income of Rs.
+58,699 which is lower than in most of Assam.